OlubukolaSoneye/-NVIDIA-Stock-Price-Forecasting-ARIMA-Time-Series-Analysis-Python-/README.md

 The optimal model produces a flat forecast equal to the final training value, consistent with random-walk dynamics where future price changes are driven by unpredictable innovations rather than past patterns.
 <p align="left">
   <img src="Screenshot 2026-02-23 at 23.55.05.png" width="700"/>
 </p>

+**Figure 6: ARIMA(0,1,0) Residual Diagnostics**
+Residuals oscillate around zero with no significant autocorrelation confirmed by a non-significant Ljung-Box test (p = 0.999).
+While mild non-normality is present in the upper tail, the absence of serial correlation validates the model for forecasting purposes.
 <p align="left">
   <img src="Screenshot 2026-02-23 at 23.56.41.png" width="700"/>
 </p>

 ## 💡 Conclusion
 For volatile equity time series exhibiting near-random-walk dynamics,